zemuzhang74/precision-positioning-control-algo/README.md

 PLEASE GIVE ADVICE/FEEDBACK!

+How do I make this better representative of an actual physical system, and what am I missing (including friction, etc.)?

 This project simulates a precision positioning system using 3 actuators.
 The goal is to move a circular object to a desired position and orientation using electrical input signals.
 The system uses adaptive control to compensate for actuator uncertainty.

 ## System Description